shaziyev/drl-continuous-control/Report.md

 * Learning rate (Critic): 0.001
 * L2 weight decay: 0

-The agent was able to solve the environment (30+ scores) in N episodes:
+The agent was able to solve the environment (30+ scores) in N episodes within M minutes:

 ```
 Episode 100	Average Score: 2.11